PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He looked up sharply.
 "BOLTAC?!?"

-# Boltac Hires Rattick
+# 19

-"Rattick!" answered Boltac, not missing a beat, "Is it ever your lucky day."
+"Rattick!" answered Boltac, not missing a beat, "Is it ever your lucky day!"

 "Why?" asked Rattick with narrowing eyes.

 "Like I said, I have a wonderful deal for you.
 A deal no *honest* man could pass up."

+Rattick made a face.
 "I think you are a long way from your store, shrewd merchant."

 "And don't I know it.
 Relan, unload the bags, while I have a word with Rattick here."